zgulde/cods/docs/usage.md

 - `logs`: view the log files for a site
 - `remove`: remove a site.
 Will remove the nginx config for the site, as well as any previously deployed `jar`s
-- `enablessl`: enable https for a site
+- `enablehttps`: enable https for a site
 - `info`: show general information for a site

 `db`